 • Pain points (28%)

 You can compare content marketing to an investment.
 You must diversify to bet on the best outcomes.
 You will not capture all your target audience using a single medium.
 When you expand, you reach more of your audience and attract the attention of new prospects.

 4. Failure to promote the content

-ome businesses invest a lot of time in creating content.
+Some businesses invest a lot of time in creating content.
 When they do not get any traffic, they start to wonder why.
-What they miss out on taking note of is- they do not promote the content after creating it.
+They miss out on taking note of that they do not promote the content after creating it.
 No one will read your content if they do not know that it exists.

 5. Failure to measure or use the data

 If your CMS does not have analytics software, install Google Analytics.
 Analytics software shows you which aspects to tweak and improve your content marketing efforts.

 6. Lack of patience